Health Library Explorer

 Next steps

-Tips to help you get the most from a visit to your healthcare provider:
+Here are some tips to help you get the most from a visit to your provider:

 • Know the reason for your visit and what you want to happen.

-• Before your visit, write down questions you want answered.
+• Before your visit, write down questions you have.

-• Bring someone with you to help you ask questions and remember what your provider tells you.
+• Bring someone with you to help you ask questions and to recall what your provider tells you.

-• At the visit, write down the name of a new diagnosis, and any new medicines, treatments, or tests.
+• At the visit, write down the name of a new diagnosis.
+And write down any new medicines, treatments, or tests.
 Also write down any new instructions your provider gives you.

-• Know why a new medicine or treatment is prescribed, and how it will help you.
+• Know why you're getting a new medicine or treatment and how it will help you.
 Also know what the side effects are.

 • Ask if your condition can be treated in other ways.

-• Know why a test or procedure is recommended and what the results could mean.
+• Know why your provider recommends a test or procedure and what the results could mean.

-• Know what to expect if you do not take the medicine or have the test or procedure.
+• Know what to expect if you don't take the medicine or have the test or procedure.

-• If you have a follow-up appointment, write down the date, time, and purpose for that visit.
+• If you have a follow-up visit, write down the date, time, and purpose for that visit.

 • Know how you can contact your provider if you have questions.